-Writing about money laundering is not considered as new subject.
-It has been occurring since a long time with the development of the financial transactions and the expansion of the international trade.
+Writing about money laundering is not considered as a new subject.
+It has been occurring since a long time with the development of financial transactions and the expansion of the international trade.
 In other words with the appearance of the globalisation and precisely the financial one which leads us to consider that its era has produced an explosion in the volume of illegitimate commercial and financial transactions.

-This study focuses on money laundering phenomenon and its economic impacts.
-To know more about its meanings, its stages, its impacts, the research has been divided into 6 parts as follows:
+This paper focuses on money laundering phenomenon and its economic impacts.
+In order to know more about its meanings, its stages, its impacts, the research has been divided into the following parts :